-There is occasionally misunderstanding and confusion when an individual starts business.
-Should they register a company and if not can they register their sole trader business?
+There is occasionally misunderstanding and confusion when an individual starts a business.
+Should they register a company and, if not, can they register their sole trader business?

 The first point to make is that a ‘sole trader’ and a ‘limited company’ are two different business formats.
-A sole trader is one person in business whilst a limited company is a separate legal entity that is operated by at least one person.
+A sole trader is one person in business without a formal legal structure whilst a limited company is a separate legal entity that is operated by at least one person.

 Forming a company is the creation of a formal business structure in which to operate your business.
-People do business with the company and not a person.
-Of course the business is run by a person but legally there is a business arrangement between the buyer and the company.
+People do business and enter into contracts with the company and not a person.
+The business is run by a person but legally there is a business arrangement between the buyer and the company.

 A limited company is a popular business format for many people starting out.

 Limited Liability.
 One of the main benefits is the protection of the owner’s assets.
 A limited company is a legal entity in its own right.
 The liability of the shareholders (the owners) is limited to the money paid for the shares.
 This is typically just £1 but will depend on the value of the shares issued.

 Selling the business.
 It is normally easier to sell a limited company.
 It can be difficult to sell a sole trader business as the person running the business ‘is the business’.

 Accounting.
 There are greater accounting requirements for companies.
 Accounts must be filed at Companies House in a specific format.
 This may require assistance from an accountant